kanishka-linux/tvdb-async/README.md

 1. Search and grab most suitable title from search result

         from tvdb_async import TVDB

+        # This is callback function, from which one will get information.

         def hello(*args):

-            #This function will return metadata asynchronously as it is available
+            # This function will return metadata asynchronously as it is available
             # here args[0] will hold tvdb series object
             # And args[1] will hold type of information that has been returned
             # print args to know more about arguments